Call 24/7 Free Consult (888) 782-9090

 Several types of insurance coverage that will pay if you’re injured in an automobile collision:

 Personal Injury Protection: The vehicle you are in is the primary coverage for payment of Personal Injury Protection (PIP) in Kentucky.
-PIP has minimal limits of $10,000, pays medical expenses, lost income, home care and even a portion of funeral expenses.
-At Flora Templeton Stuart Accident Injury Lawyers we reserve these benefits so medical bills and lost wages will get paid.
+PIP has minimal limits of $10,000 and pays medical expenses, lost income, home care, and even a portion of funeral expenses.
+Kentucky automobile accident lawyers reserve these benefits so medical bills and lost wages will get paid.
 PIP is repaid by the party at fault.

-How We Will Prove Negligence in Your Bowling Green Accident Case?
+How We Will Prove Negligence in Your Auto Accident Case?

-Before we can take action against the liable party, we need to prove that their negligence led to your accident.
+Negligence in car accidents typically involves a driver failing to exercise reasonable care.
+As Kentucky car crash lawyers, before we can take action against the liable party, we need to prove that their negligence led to the accident.
 We do this by establishing the following elements of negligence:

 • Duty of care: The at-fault party had a responsibility to keep you safe by following all traffic laws.